si-meone/Java/README.md

 To jar up
 =========
 for intellij - other users go to where your classes got compiled
+1. compile your module (creates new .classes)

-cd out/production/jnlp/
+2. cd out/production/jnlp/
-jar cfe ../../../jar/HelloWorld.jar HelloWorld HelloWorld.class
+3. jar cfe ../../../jar/HelloWorld.jar HelloWorld HelloWorld.class
-then checkin the new jar
+4. check your jar java -jar ../../../jar/HelloWorld.jar 5.then checkin the new jar and relaunch